mtetkosk/terrarium/README.md

     "picker": [
       "Good selection of high-edge opportunities",
       "Consider being more selective on lower-confidence plays" ],
-    "banker": [
-      "Stake sizing is appropriate",
-      "No adjustments needed to Kelly fraction"
-    ],
     "president": [
       "Approval process working well",